escowles/recipes/_posts/2024-01-29-chicken-ramen.md

 4 cloves garlic, minced
 2" ginger, peeled and minced or 2 tsp. ground ginger
 4 green onions, sliced
+2 poblanos, diced
 1/2 tsp. red pepper flakes
-6 cups chicken stock
+6-8 cups chicken stock
-1/4 cup soy sauce
+4 tbsp. soy sauce
-1/4 cup mirin
+2 tbsp. cup mirin
 cooked chicken
 4 eggs
 * heat oil and saute garlic, ginger, onions, and red pepper flakes until vegetables soften
 * add stock, soy sauce and mirin, increase heat, and bring to a boil
 * reduce heat and add chicken and eggs
-* simmer for 15 minutes, then remove eggs to an ice bath, peel, and set aside
+* simmer for 15 minutes, then remove eggs to an ice bath for 10 minutes while simmering the soup until the chicken is tender

 9 oz. ramen noodles
 cooked, peeled eggs
 salt to taste
-* add noodles and eggs, simmer for about 5 minutes, until noodles are done
+* add noodles and peeled eggs, simmer for about 5 minutes, until noodles are done
 * remove eggs and slice
 * garnish with sliced eggs, shredded nori, sliced green onions, and sesame oil